xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_iot/Temperature_Alerting_System.md

 # Internet of Things Use Case: Temperature Alerting System (Confluent Cloud)

-We want to build an alerting system that automatically detects if the temperature of a room consistently drops.
+We build an alerting system that automatically detects if the temperature of a room consistently drops.
-We'll write a program that monitors a stream of temperature readings and detects when the temperature consistently drops below 45 degrees Fahrenheit for a period of 10 minutes.
+The program will monitors a stream of temperature readings and detects when the temperature consistently drops below a given value for a period of 10 minutes.

 Our data pipeline should look like this:
 ![ Temperature Alerting System Flow](img_temperature_alerting_system/datapipeline.png)

-## 0 Confluent Cloud ksqldb setup to enable use run our ksqlDB script.
+## 0 Setup : Confluent Cloud, Kafka and ksqlDB cluster.

 - Login to Confluent Cloud.
 - Select or create an environment.